Participating in Council meetings

 Everyone’s contribution to the decision-making process is welcomed; you are not expected to be a professional speaker to take part.

 Speak at a meeting

 The procedure to follow varies depending on the committee at which you wish to speak.

 Anyone living or working in the Borough may register to speak or submit a written question at a Service Committee.

 You must declare any current or prospective financial or personal interest you may have in the subject.
 Up to 30 minutes will be permitted for public participation at any one Service Committee meeting.

-Up to six speakers are permitted per agenda item, with speakers being taken in the order in which they have registered.
+Up to six speakers are permitted per agenda item (excluding ward concerns, which are dealt with under Council Procedural rule 33.2), with speakers being taken in the order in which they have registered.

 If you would like to register to speak at a Service Committee, please contact Democratic Services by 12 noon on the working day before the Committee, stating which agenda item(s) you wish to speak to.